Ulster County, NY · Probate Cost

 Filing Fees and Court Costs in Ulster County

-• Filing fees at the Ulster County Surrogate's Court in Kingston include the petition fee (scaled to the estate's gross value), fees for Letters Testamentary, and charges for certified copies.
+• Filing fees at the Ulster County Surrogate's Court in Kingston include the petition fee (scaled to estate value), Letters Testamentary, and certified copies.

 Peaceful scene representing closure and resolution in Ulster County, New York